knstvk/cuba-sample-datatype/README.md

 # cuba-sample-datatype

-Example of creating a datatype for currency values.
+Example of creating custom datatypes for currency and year.